List of My Name Is Earl characters: Earl Hickey, Jr.

 Earl Hickey, Jr. (played by Trey Carlisle) is Joy and Darnell's son.
 After introducing Dodge in the pilot, Earl explains, "A few years later we were having our first child from my own personal seed.
 Doctors had already told us he was going to come out a boy, so we went ahead and named him."
-But as the doctor holds up a newborn mixed-race baby, Earl gets a confused look on his face and finishes: "There he was — Earl Junior."
+But as the doctor holds up a newborn mixed-race baby, Earl looks confused and finishes: "There he was — Earl Junior."
 He has a huge afro and is frequently seen playing rambunctiously with his half-brother, Dodge.
 Originally thought to be Darnell's child, a DNA test in the season 4 finale "Dodge's Dad" revealed that Darnell was not Earl Jr.'s father.
 Greg Garcia said that he and the writers had planned to make Earl Jr's dad someone famous, but because the show was cancelled, they never got a chance to figure it out.